Manage access to your systems and your data – passwords and administration rights

 Your information systems should be set up to generate audit logs providing details of who is accessing, downloading, changing and deleting information.
 The audit logs should be reviewed periodically and retained in case information is required following an information security incident.

 It is good practice to separate your data on different servers, if possible.
 Ensure your clinical data is on a separate network and server to your website and other business data.
 Data separation helps contain the risk of data exposure across your entire system.
+Please refer to module on ‘Protecting your WIFI network’ for further information.

 Create a policy: Administration rights and access to systems